stvliu/thingsboard.github.io/_includes/docs/reference/lwm2m-api.md

 ## Getting started

-This part of documentation covers provisioning of your first LwM2M device in ThingsBoard.
+This part of documentation covers provisioning of your first LwM2M device in GridLinks.
 We will use [Eclipse Wakaama](https://github.com/eclipse/wakaama#test-client-example) test client to simulate LwM2M device.

 ### Step 1.
 Upload LwM2M models